tolstoyevsky/pieman/README.md

 ##### BUILD_DIR="build"

 Allows specifying the projects location.
-By default, the directory named `build` is created in the current directory.
+By default, the directory named `build` is created in the current directory during the build process with ownership specified via `IMAGE_OWNERSHIP`.

 ##### CREATE_ONLY_CHROOT=false